|

 control over their environment, and as adults, they cling to

-the control they have.
 They feel more competent than others

 to make decisions, and have a hard time trusting another's judgement.